centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-talend-tmc-api.md

 To monitor, a token is required.

-Please refer to their official documentation:: https://help.talend.com/r/en-US/Cloud/management-console-user-guide/cloud-access-token?utm_source=tadoc&utm_medium=learn_more
+Please refer to the official documentation:: https://help.talend.com/r/en-US/Cloud/management-console-user-guide/cloud-access-token?utm_source=tadoc&utm_medium=learn_more

 ## Setup